Overview

 Wind Rose — Operations by Direction

 Polar chart showing how many operations occurred under each wind direction, color-coded by estimated noise level.
 This reveals which wind patterns correlate with the highest noise exposure.
-At JPX, prevailing southwest winds during summer push departures over south shore communities on Runway 28.
+At JPX, summer's prevailing southwest winds sit at a wide angle to Runway 28 — more crosswind than headwind — so Runway 28, the standard fixed-wing runway, carries that traffic by preference, tolerating the crosswind rather than being favored by it, with departures heading west over Wainscott and nearby south-shore communities.

 Key Insights